SimVascular/svFSI/README.md

    - blas & lapack
    - trilinos (optional)

+On Ubuntu, most of the dependencies can be downloaded using `apt`.
+On OSX, you may use `brew` to install the dependencies.

 ## Quick Build

 Prebuild executables for Ubuntu and MacOS are available for download from [SimTK](https://simtk.org/frs/index.php?group_id=188).
 Users are recommended to build from the source code to access the most recent features and bug fixes.
 A short build instruction is provided here for Linux system.